Jing1030/data_processing/README.md

 <a name="editdb"></a>
 ## edit_db.py

 Functions to connect to and edit a MSSQL or MySQL database.
+All of the specifications for the database connection should be included in a config.csv file.
+This file contains two
+columns: parameters and values.
+The parameters are:
+* default_db [optional]: default database to connect to, could also pass db_name as parameter of functions
+* host_ip: IP address of the database
+* host_user_name: user name on server
+* mysql_user_name [optional]: MySQL user name
+* db_prefix: if the database has a prefix, can add this, otherwise use empty string
+* key_loc [optional]: location of the ssh key, if ssh tunneling is necessary to connect

 ### Functions:
 * connect_db - creates a conncection to a MySQL or MSSQL database